darthbatman/Farmability/README.md

 The vision is that that farmers can use this map to plan and execute their farming operations throughout the crop cycle or to create a coverage path at the field entrance just before starting to operate.
 The coverage map needs to clearly identify ‘no-farm zone’ assets as zones excluded from the rest of the field.

 ## Idea
-- Area of Field
+System to Provide Following Information:
 - Where to Plant
-- How many seeds to buy
+- How Many Seeds to Buy
 - What to Plant Based on:
+  - Size of Field
+  - Shape of Field
-  - shape
+  - Color of Field
-  - color
+  - Location (Latitude, Longitude)
-  - temperature
+  - Temperature for Location
-  - precipitation
+  - Precipitation for Location
-  - seeds owned
-  - location (latitude/longitude)
+  - Seeds Owned

 ## Resources
 https://patents.google.com/patent/US20160029545?oq=field+characteristics+satellite+image

 https://agco-accelerator-hack.com/challenge-2.pdf

 http://ecocrop.fao.org/ecocrop/srv/en/cropSearchForm